 It will appear as small, itchy bumps on the skin which can go on to cause temporary hair loss.
 It can be an uncomfortable condition to deal with however, there are plenty of solutions to treat this that will ensure the hair grows back completely.

 Psoriasis is a skin condition that can appear as red, crusty patches of skin that are covered in silvery scales.

 This is a condition that can affect the whole body, but around 50% of people who live with psoriasis also develop scalp psoriasis .

 Scalp psoriasis can lead to hair loss, caused by the excessive scratching and pulling of the silvery scales that cover the affected skin.

 Almost half of adults will experience dandruff at some point and, although the condition can be annoying, it can also inflame the scalp which can result in weakened hair follicles and hair loss.

-When you have an allergic reaction to something like shampoo, styling products, hair dyes etc. your scalp can sometimes become inflamed and itchy, which can then lead to hair loss.
+When you are allergic to something like shampoo, styling products, hair dyes, etc., your scalp can sometimes become inflamed and itchy, leading to hair loss.